sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 * **Short-Term Focus:** The pattern’s emphasis on current limits might neglect potential future opportunities, leading to a conservative approach.
 * **External Pressures:** Individuals might still feel pressured by others to exceed their set limits, making adherence difficult.
 * **Over-Cautiousness:** Risk of setting overly cautious stopping criteria that prevent necessary risk-taking and innovation.
+* **Inflexibility:** Setting rigid stopping criteria might hinder adaptability in unpredictable environments, where flexibility is crucial.
+* **Stagnation:** Lack of problem-solving skills and adaptability might lead to goals being abandoned prematurely, hindering growth and development.

 ### Mitigation Strategies

 * **Regular Reassessment:** Regularly review and adjust stopping criteria based on new information and evolving contexts to maintain a balance between caution and opportunity.
 * **Communication and Support:** Foster a supportive environment where individuals feel comfortable setting and respecting their limits.
 Open communication about the rationale behind stopping criteria can help mitigate external pressures.
+Provide support and training to help teams adapt to new goals and maintain focus on achievable objectives.
 * **Balanced Approach:** Encourage a balanced approach where stopping criteria are set thoughtfully but flexibly, allowing for necessary adjustments without completely abandoning limits.
+* **Improve Problem-Solving Skills:** Provide training and resources to enhance the ability to solve problems effectively.
+Foster a more agile environment where feedback is regularly incorporated, and strategies are adjusted as needed.

 ## Examples